-During 2022-23 the Audit Committee comprised four members of the Corporation plus a co-opted member with audit expertise.
-The Committee operates in accordance with written terms of reference approved by the Corporation, and the Post 16 Audit Code of Practice.
+During 2023-24 the Audit and Risk Committee comprised four members of the Corporation plus a co-opted member with audit expertise.
+The Committee operates in accordance with written terms of reference approved by the Corporation, and the ESFA's Post 16 Audit Code of Practice.

-The Audit Committee meets at least once a term and provides a forum for reporting by the College's internal and financial statements and regularity auditors, who have access to the Committee for independent discussion, without the presence of College management.
-The Committee also receives and considers reports from the main further education funding bodies, as they affect the College's business.
+The Audit and Risk Committee meets at least once a term and provides a forum for reporting by the College's internal and financial statements and regularity auditors, who have access to the Committee for receives and considers reports from the main further education funding bodies, as they affect the College's business.

-The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit Committee.
+The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit and Risk Committee.
 Management is responsible for the implementation of agreed audit recommendations, and internal audit undertakes periodic follow-up reviews to ensure such recommendations have been implemented.